The Best Cheap Travel Insurance

 Extreme Sports Coverage:

-Travelex topped our list for International Family Trips.
+Travelex topped our list for family trips, especially international ones.
 Its policies include kids under 21 in their parents’ coverage — an added perk on top of its already excellent plans.
-If you’re traveling with friends or on your own, John Hancock boasts across-the-board low premiums, particularly for cruise coverage.
+That said, if you’re shopping for a policy just for yourself, we found John Hancock boasts across-the-board low premiums, particularly for cruise coverage.

 Initially, IMG stood out for its included coverage of adventure sports, like scuba diving excursions and moped rentals.
-We also liked that Allianz will cover trips up to a full year in length — twice as long as its closest competitor, Travelex.
-While we liked these companies’ coverage, their premiums across all our sample scenarios were consistently more expensive than John Hancock and Travelex.
+And we liked that Allianz will cover trips up to a full year in length — twice as long as its closest competitor, Travelex.
+But while we liked these companies’ coverage, their premiums across all our sample scenarios were consistently more expensive than John Hancock and Travelex.
 Like we said, shopping around is key.

 How We Found the Best Cheap Travel Insurance